Food Literacy – Community Care Garden Program (Fresh Food for Families)

 Growing Food for Families

 The Community Care Garden Program was launched in the Spring of 2020.
 It is a partnership between Project Literacy Central Okanagan Society and KCR Community Resources.
-The Community Care Garden has 14 garden boxes located around the outside of the KCR building and Project Literacy’s Learning Centre.
-Each Spring the boxes are planted with vegetables, which are watered, pruned and harvested under the guidance of a Community Gardener.
-Staff and volunteers water the vegetables regularly each week and the harvested vegetables are provided to families in need, as identified by KCR.
+The Community Care Garden has fourteen (14) garden boxes located around the outside of the KCR building and Project Literacy’s Learning Centre.
+Each Spring, the boxes are planted with vegetables, which are watered, pruned and harvested under the guidance of a Community Gardener.
+Staff and volunteers water the vegetables regularly each week and once harvested, the vegetables are provided to families in need, as identified by KCR.

 Food Literacy sheets, identifying how each vegetable is grown, its nutritional values, and how to it can be cooked, is included with each harvest of vegetables.
 This enables families who are unfamiliar with local vegetables, to gain a better understanding of their value and how locally grown vegetables can be incorporated into their traditional diet.
 For families who wish to try their hand at gardening, instructions on how to grow each vegetable is also provided.

 The Community Care Garden is active from May to September.
 Each season the Community Care Garden produces approximately 250 pounds of fresh vegetables.
 In 2020 over 50 families received vegetables from the garden.

 The list of vegetables being grown in 2022 include: